 We are working with Videocon to implement our technology into production display modules.
 Under the License Agreement, Videocon, with our assistance, is to provide the design and process engineering required to produce such display modules and also provide all tooling and fixtures required for the production process.
 The display modules consist of our low voltage phosphor displays, the attached associated driver circuits, and controller circuits.
 Under the terms of the License Agreement, we are disclosing to Videocon the Licensed Technology, including any improvements, providing documentation and training of Videocon personnel, and cooperating with Videocon to jointly implement our technology prior to production to produce prototypes of such modules.
 In connection with our performance requirements under the License Agreement, we are providing technical information to Videocon, so they can understand the design and fabrication processes involved in our display technology.
 This includes providing the design and fabrication processes of the display components, such as the matrix which contains the structure to accommodate our electron emission technology and the color phosphors that are used to illuminate our displays.
 Other components and fabrication processes include the design details of the electron emission system materials and specifications, the methods, materials and processes required to obtain a vacuum for our display operation and the methods and electronics involved to operate, test, and evaluate the performance of the display.
+The display technology improvements are aimed at reducing the power, increasing the reliability, lowering fabrication cost and to also accommodate higher resolution (higher pixel density) and higher contrast.
+We are using the assistance of Volga Svet Ltd., a Russian corporation ("Volga") and an Asian company to implement these improvements.
 Improvements to the technology are to be jointly owned by CopyTele and Videocon.
+We and Videocon are jointly cooperating to seek additional business opportunities for our display technology, including additional licensees to incorporate and produce our display technology.